• Skip to primary navigation

 When you view your new pages, do you see them or do you get a 404 error?
 If you have a 404, you need to flush your WordPress permalinks.

 In your WordPress menu on the left, you can click on Settings > Permalinks.
-You don’t need to save, but you can.
+And then you can click the Save Changes button.
 Then you should be able to view both pages.
-(Also your Permalink Settings should have “Post name” selected.
+(Also your Permalink Settings should have a setting selected that is NOT “Plain”.)

 View Events and Calendar Pages